stephenrong/PIBv1_MPRA_analyses/README.md

+# Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania

-# Massively parallel reporter assay (MPRA) and functional genomics analyses for the manuscript titled "Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania"
+Massively parallel reporter assay (MPRA) and functional genomics analyses for the manuscript.
 See the main repository for the manuscript: https://github.com/YourePrettyGood/PIBv1_manuscript/.

+## Purpose

 ## MPRA analyses scripts here